The North Will Remember These Iconic

 We're still mourning the loss of Eddard "Ned" Stark (Sean Bean), but the wisdom he imparted on his children (and nephew, Jon Snow) when he beheaded a Night's Watch deserter remains.

 "Never forget what you are, the rest of the world will not.
-Wear it like armour and it can never be used to hurt you." – Tyrion Lannister
+Wear it like armor and it can never be used to hurt you." – Tyrion Lannister

 Those emo Jon Snow (Kit Harington) memes were probably first inspired by Jon sulking after Tyrion Lannister (Peter Dinklage) recognized him as Ned Stark's bastard.
 Jon totally tried to turn the moment around suggesting Tyrion couldn't understand his pain.
 "All dwarves are bastards in their father's eyes," Tyrion famously replied.